bnediction/reprogramming-with-bonesis/paper.md

 *Example.* The BN $f$ of dimension $3$ with $f_1(x)=\neg x_2$, $f_2(x)=\neg x_1$, and $f_3(x) = \neg x_1\wedge x_2$ is locally monotone; and an instance of application is $f(000)=110$.

 Locally monotone BNs should not be confused with *monotone* BNs where a component appears in *all* local functions with the same sign.
-Monotone BNs are a particular case of locally monote BNs.
+Monotone BNs are a particular case of locally-monotone BNs.

 ### Update modes